 - Grinding: Okay, what if you can’t get your car in the shop when that squeaking sound starts, what happens?
 You’ll start to hear a grinding, growling sound.
 What is the grinding noise when I brake?
 The brake pads have worn down further.
 If you wait much longer to get a brake repair job, the caliper and rotors will get damaged, and that brake repair job is going to be expensive!

 - Responsiveness Reduced: Not only will brakes that are wearing out begin making noise, they also won’t be as responsive, meaning they aren’t going to stop as quickly as they have been.
 If you’ve noticed you’re having to start stopping sooner than before, or you’re pressing harder on the brake pedal, you need a brake repair service pronto!
 It may not be the brake pads, it could be the hydraulic lines where the brake fluid flows, or your car could be low on brake fluid.
 Regardless, if they aren’t working as they should, have them checked.

 - Vibrations: A car will vibrate from time to time as the pistons move up and down rapidly inside the engine.
 That is not a bad vibration.
-When it comes to the brakes on your car, vibration is not good.
-It could be as simple as the front-end needs an alignment, or the tires need to be balanced.
-It can also be from worn-out pads or rotors.
+Regarding the brakes on your car, the vibration is not good.
+It could be as simple as the front-end needing an alignment, or the tires needing to be balanced.
+It can also be worn-out pads or rotors.
 Take your car to get a brake inspection.

 Why is my car shaking when I brake?

 As you drive your car, the brake pads accumulate dirt, dust, oil, and more and this can cause the brakes to vibrate when the pedal is pressed.
 If the rotors are wearing out or the pads are getting thin, excessive heat builds up and warps the rotors, resulting in vibration.
 A brake job will stop this shaking as the pads are replaced, possibly the rotors.

 How long do brakes typically last?